hakanu/pervane/README.md

 * git-able so that I can maintain the versions.
 * Hackable with standard CLI tools (ag, rsync, scp, tar, git etc)
 * Be able to show source code files not only markdown.
+* Take code notes, create a code snippet repository and be able to find them back easily.

 ## Comparison